TonyMa8/RoboEthics/README.md

 # Project RoboEthics

-Roboethics website made primarily to captivate interest in teens
+Roboethics website made primarily to captivate interest in teens.
+Made with HTML, CSS, Javascript

-## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+No need to download any libraries

 ### How to view it